KristyNerhaugen/KN-Social-Network-API/README.md

 ## Credits

 ### I used what I learned in the BootCamp Spot modules and BootCamp classes to create this application.
 I especially used what I learned in Module 18 and the code that was given through Module 18 as a guide for this challenge.
+Code for the dateFormat.js file in the utils folder is copied directly from the Module 18 starter code, provided in BootCamp Spot Module Lesson 18.1.3.
+I also used these sources to figure out how to validate an email with Mongoose: https://thewebdev.info/2022/03/16/how-to-validate-email-syntax-with-mongoose/ and https://mongoosejs.com/docs/validation.html.
+My tutor, Rebecca Burke, assisted me with troubleshooting a few routes that weren't working.

 ## License